kensanata/emacswiki-light-theme/README.md

 To test the theme you can either download the project and open one of the '''test*.htm''' files or visit  http://www.emacswiki.org/emacs?action=browse;bootstrap=0;id=CSSPreview;css=https://rawgit.com/bburns/emacswiki-light-theme/master/light.css - this uses a service provided by http://rawgit.com to serve github files with the appropriate content headers, though it will change to a more permanent location later.

+Note: some of the test* files may have extra whitespace here and there - this is just due to globally adding a linefeed after '>' characters to make the HTML more readable.

 To reset your theme go to http://www.emacswiki.org/emacs/CSS/ and choose one of the existing themes.